Cable news in the United States: CNN spinoffs

 Turner Broadcasting also established two, now defunct networks.
 CNNfn, launched at the end of 1995, attempting to challenge CNBC.
 It ceased operations after nine years on the air in December 2004.
 CNNSI, a partnership between CNN and Sports Illustrated, attempted to counter the rising success of ESPNews in covering sports news.
 While the network was shut down, CNN and Sports Illustrated continue to maintain their partnership, with Sports Illustrated operating a sports section on CNN's website.
 An online offshoot, CNN+, operated for one month in April 2022 before it was aborted due to poor uptake.

 Ratings

 Fox News has been number one among cable news audiences since supplanting CNN in 2002.
 Until the start of 2002, CNN was the number one cable news network in the ratings.

-Starting in 2013, a major ratings decline at MSNBC has pushed that network to fourth place in March 2015.
+Starting in 2013, a major ratings decline at MS NOW has pushed that network to fourth place in March 2015.

 Fox News marked its 15th year as the highest-rated cable news channel in the same demographic, posting 2.8 million average total viewers in January 2017.
-MSNBC beat CNN in total primetime viewers, ranking sixth among all cable networks in January.
-CNN beat MSNBC, but trailed to the first place Fox News Channel, in total daytime viewers.
+MS NOW beat CNN in total primetime viewers, ranking sixth among all cable networks in January.
+CNN beat MS NOW, but trailed to the first place Fox News Channel, in total daytime viewers.